The Learning Walk: A Primer

 The third aspect of the learning walk that I think is so powerful is simply that it puts me in motion.
 It gets the blood flowing and it provides me with a daily dose of physical exercise.

-I’ve touched on the importance of exercise for cognitive fitness in a number of places, including in the last edition of the Learning Monitor (look for a new edition soon).
+I’ve touched on the importance of exercise for cognitive fitness a number of times.
 Based on the research I’ve done, I feel certain that my learning walks contribute to my overall brain health – not to mention my more general health.
 This alone is reason enough for me to keep at it.

 Jeff